Art and Design

 International Business: The British Experience

-Students explore the world of international business as they tour London's renowned commercial and financial landmarks.
-Points of interest on this in-depth guided excursion may include Lloyds of London, the Bank of England, London Stock Exchange, American Embassy, Guild Hall, Baltic Exchange, Docklands, Port of London Authority, City of London Museum, Fishmongers Hall and Harrods.
+Students explore the world of international business as they tour London’s renowned commercial and financial landmarks.
+Included are walking tours of the financial, legal and retail districts.
+Points of interest on this in-depth guided excursion may include Lloyds of London, the Bank of England, The London Metal Exchange, American Embassy, Middle Temple, Guild Hall, Baltic Exchange, Docklands, Lloyd’s Register, City of London Museum, Fishmongers Hall, and Harrods Department Store.
 Tom Paczkowski, professor of business instructs.

 Media: The British Experience

 In this comprehensive exploration of 21st-century media, professionals from the British broadcasting industry provide an in-depth view of radio, television, cable, and satellite in Great Britain.
-Tours, lectures, and discussions feature BBC television and radio facilities, the National Science Museum, a backstage tour at the National Theatre and many other highlights.
-Steve Keeler and Tom Proietti, professors of telecommunications instruct.
+Tours, lectures, and discussions feature BBC television and radio facilities, a backstage tour at the National Theatre and many other highlights.
+Steve Keeler and Jack Rosenberry, professors of telecommunications instruct.

 Public Safety in Great Britain

 Explore British public safety issues and their historical and cultural influences and compare trends in American and British systems of public safety and law.
 Visits and lectures include Scotland Yard and its Counter-Terrorism Squad, where you will see weapons of terror and their efforts to combat this.
-Also includes: demonstrations and hands-on at the Kensington Fire Station of the London Fire Brigade; a tour and presentation of the Supreme Court of Great Britain; a Legal walk with England's #1 tour guide Thomas Hooper O.B.E., where you will sit in on an actual British criminal trial; a Jack the Ripper walk, as well as dinner/discussion with a former British Ambassador.
+Also includes: demonstrations and hands-on at the Kensington Fire Station of the London Fire Brigade; a tour and presentation of the Supreme Court of Great Britain; a Legal walk with England’s #1 tour guide Thomas Hooper O.B.E., where you will sit in on an actual British criminal trial; as well as a Jack the Ripper walk.
 In addition, castles, dungeons, royalty, history, art, culture and more.
+“Very exclusive Ceremony of the Keys” at the Tower of London, and tour/presentation at the American Embassy – the ONLY group from the United States that is allowed to do this.
 John Lamphere, professor of criminal justice instructs.

 Psychology of Multicultural London